 The late 2000s and early 2010s saw the emergence of a new sub-genre in adventure games, the so-called "environmental narrative game" genre (or ENG for short).
 Realizing that adventure games in the past had tended to emphasize storytelling and art direction over gameplay, developers in this genre followed that principle to its Logical Extreme and removed virtually all gameplay and interactivity from their games in order to focus the player's attention on the story, visuals and experience.
 Games in the genre have also variously been referred to as "interactive fiction games" (not to be confused with text adventures or Visual Novels), "interactive stories", "story exploration games" and "first-person experiences", among other labels.
 Detractors of the genre sometimes dismissively refer to these games as "walking simulators", although that term has since come to be used as a neutral descriptor of the genre by many critics, developers and fans. note

 So what exactly is an environmental narrative game?
 At its root, it's a 3D graphical adventure game which places an unusually heavy emphasis on narrative and exploring a physical space, while de-emphasizing conventional game mechanics and challenges.
-Often the only interactivity afforded to player in these games is the ability to walk around and explore the game's world, occasionally interacting with objects to advance the plot, with the story pieced together via audio logs, cutscenes and found documents.note Expect also for the game to be very much about the physical space in which it takes place: Scenery Porn (often in a Beautiful Void, devoid of onscreen characters besides the player character) is commonplace.
+Often the only interactivity afforded to player in these games is the ability to walk around and explore the game's world (hence the aforementioned term "walking simulator"), occasionally interacting with objects to advance the plot, with the story pieced together via audio logs, cutscenes and found documents.note Expect also for the game to be very much about the physical space in which it takes place: Scenery Porn (often in a Beautiful Void, devoid of onscreen characters besides the player character) is commonplace.
 In this, the genre is similar to and often influenced by the Immersive Sim genre.note

 The core element that sets them apart from other adventure games and other "traditional" video games is that they are focused on delivering content to the player (typically narrative content, although not exclusively), and for this reason gameplay challenges tend to be trivial or absent altogether.
 For comparison, a traditional adventure game might feature a complex, elaborate Moon Logic Puzzle which the player must solve in order to advance the plot; in an environmental narrative game, the only "puzzle" impeding the player's progress might be "find the front door to the house".